 A good reason for selling, on the other hand, is if you need the money to buy different, more promising stocks.
 Or if you own too many shares of a company and want to diversify, meaning to invest the money in other industries or regions.

-Smart selling is therefore based on the same rules as smart buying: If a stock has a good ranking on obermatt.com, I’m buying.
-If it has a bad ranking, I’m selling.
-If it fits into my portfolio because I don’t own any other shares from that industry, for instance gold, then I’m buying.
-If I already have too many gold shares, then I would sell it.
-And finally, I will buy stocks if I really like them.
-If I believe in them.
-If I don’t like them anymore, I can simply sell them again.
+Smart selling is therefore based on the same rules as smart buying: If a stock has a good ranking on obermatt.com, Dr. Stern is buying.
+If it has a bad ranking, he's selling.
+If it fits into his portfolio because he doesn't own any other shares from that industry, for instance gold, then he's buying.
+If he already has too many gold shares, then he would sell it.
+And finally, he will buy stocks if he really likes them.
+If he believes in them.
+If he doesn't like them anymore, he can simply sell them again.

 Granted, liking a stock is an emotion.
-However, the first two steps – checking the rankings and my diversification – work like filters that keep me from acting purely on impulse.
+However, the first two steps – checking the rankings and his diversification – work like filters that keep him from acting purely on impulse.
 Because that is expensive and creates fewer returns.